 Tablespace altered.

-The ’16 rows returned’ is from the select against the plan table.
-The ‘no rows returned’ is from the query – it didn’t fail, even though the tablespace was offline.
-Remember this when next you are working out what happened at run-time – some parts of the plan you can see may never have executed.
+The line ’16 rows selected’ in the above output comes from the select against the plan table.
+The line ‘no rows selected’ is from the query, which didn’t fail even though the tablespace was offline.
+Remember this when next you are working out what happened at run-time – some parts of the plan the optimizer has created may have been bypassed on that particular execution.

 Fascinating result!
 How did you first come across this?